Your contracts are important, so we take security seriously

 Physical location security

-Access to our data centres in the UK is strictly controlled and monitored using a variety of physical controls, intrusion detection systems, environmental security measures, 24 x 7 on-site security staff, biometric scanning, multi-factor authentications, video surveillance and other electronic means.
-All physical and electronic access to data centres by VPS Matrix employees is authorised strictly on a least privileged basis and is logged and audited routinely.
+Access to our data centres is strictly controlled and monitored using a variety of physical controls, intrusion detection systems, environmental security measures, 24 x 7 on-site security staff, biometric scanning, multi-factor authentications, video surveillance and other electronic means.
+All physical and electronic access to data centres by their employees is authorised strictly on a least privileged basis and is logged and audited routinely.

 Avvoka employees do not have physical access to our servers.
 Electronic access to servers and services is restricted to a core set of approved Avvoka staff only.